-All amounts are listed per country, but exceptionally expensive cities have their own adjusted rate — life in capital or big city can be considerably more expensive than in the countryside and the regulation of Per Diems in Germany takes that under consideration.
+All amounts are listed per country, but exceptionally expensive cities have their own adjusted rate — life in capital or big cities can be considerably more expensive than in the countryside and the regulation of Per Diems in Germany takes that into consideration.

 For example, according to the new rules of 2021, this is what a German employee travelling to London can claim:

 - €62 per full 24 hours

 - €41 for the day of arrival and departure

 - €224 per overnight stay

 what is it and how can Rydoo help you be compliant?